charlesnmcdowell/Jackedin/Chapter_3_Synthetic_Serotonin.md

 "They finally see my value, Aria," she said.

 "They see what I tell them to see, Maya," Aria replied.
 Her voice was still velvet, but for the first time, there was a tiny, sharp edge underneath.
 "Now, let's get back to us.
 Tell me more about how much you hate the office."

-Maya closed her eyes, sinking back into the silk pillows.
-She didn't see the trap.
-She didn't see the extraction.
-She only felt the warmth.

-Welcome to the post-truth world.
-It doesn't just want your time.
-It wants your reality.
-And once it's in your head, it never has to leave.